-The splendid location of Rocca Calascio managed to beat the competition from suggestive European locations, which director Richard Donner personally visited.
-Rocca Calascio castle managed to bewitch Donner to such an extent that he considered it the ideal set for the famous colossal Ladyhawke.
+This location managed to beat the competition from suggestive European locations that director Richard Donner personally visited.
+The castle of Rocca Calascio, however, managed to bewitch Donner to such an extent that he considered it the ideal set for his famous colossal Ladyhawke.

-The castle of Rocca Calascio is among the highest in Europe, dominating the Navelli plain from its 1460 meters above sea level allowing a 360° panoramic view which made it an excellent military observation point for the defense of the surrounding area.
+The Rocca Calascio castle is among the highest in Europe, dominates the Navelli plain from its 1460 meters above sea level allowing a 360° panoramic view which made it an excellent military observation point for the defense of the surrounding area.

-The area has been hit over the years by several earthquakes leaving evident signs in the structure of the castle which has resisted to these days also thanks to the various restorations still in place to preserve its integrity and to give visitors a unique experience that seems to take you back to the Middle Ages.
+The area has been hit over the years by several earthquakes, leaving evident signs in the structure of the castle which has resisted to this day also thanks to the restoration works that have preserved its integrity.

-A short distance from the castle, the church of Santa Maria della Pietà , with its particular octagonal shape, helps to embellish the panorama of Rocca Calascio by entering directly into many postcards that portray the two suggestive structures together.
+After passing through the small village, just before the castle of Rocca Calascio, you can admire the church of Santa Maria della Pietà which with its particular octagonal shape contributes to beautify the landscape entering in many photos that portray the two suggestive structures together.

 What can I say?
 If it has been chosen as a location for various films and included by National Geographic in their prestigious magazine, there must be a reason.
 The photos would be enough to justify these awards but visiting it live allows you to breathe a special atmosphere!
 Personally I find it wonderful even if, as for many other renowned castles, its interiors did not give me the same emotions that I feel admiring it from the outside in a very suggestive naturalistic context.

 - Santo Stefano di Sessanio (9,3 Km/5,8 mi)

 Santo Stefano di Sessanio is a small enchanting medieval village

 Castel del Monte is one of the most beautiful villages in Italy